Senegalia polyacantha: Uses

-Repellent uses

-The root of Senegalia polyacantha subsp. campylacantha emits chemical compounds that repel animals including rats, snakes and crocodiles.

 Gum

 The tree's gum is used in the manufacture of candy.

 Medicinal purposes

 The roots and perhaps its bark have medicinal uses.
 The root extract is useful for snakebites and is applied to wash the skin of children who are agitated at night time.
 The root is also used for treating gonorrhea, venereal diseases, dysentery and gastrointestinal disorders.

 Tannin

 The bark is useful for tanning.

 Wood

 The tree's primary use is for wood.